-Fine Art is the making and study of visual art such as painting, printmaking and sculpture.
+Fine Art A-Level is the making and study of visual art such as painting, printmaking and sculpture.
 The course covers a variety of different processes and skills, which can be developed on a specialist art and design degree course.
 Analytical and observational skills can be utilised in a wide range of creative environments.